 RYAN BARKER plays tenor sax for SOULidified.
 He has worked with various jazz and R&B groups in and around Toronto for the past 15 years.
 His most recent projects have included the Megacity Swing Band and the Monster Rock Orchestra.

-DANIEL KÖLSCH, tenor and also sax, was born and raised in a small town in the beautiful Black Forest in Southern Germany.
-He studied clarinet & saxophone with some of the leading instrumentalists and performers in the country.
+DANIEL KÖLSCH, tenor and alto sax, was born and raised in a small town in the beautiful Black Forest in Southern Germany.
+He studied clarinet & saxophone with some of the leading instrumentalists and performers in his country.
 Growing up, Daniel formed and joined a broad range of orchestras, bands and ensembles with performances and concert tours all over Europe.
 Daniel is a certified conductor for symphonic wind orchestra and has frequently been featured as a soloist throughout his career.
 Following his move to Toronto Daniel has started to arrange, compose and produce his own music.
 He has studied jazz improvisation with Jim Odgren and Gary Burton through Berklee's College of Music Online Program.
 He performers in various big bands, bands, theatrical productions and as a studio musician.
 Among others, Daniel plays tenor sax with the Advocats Big Band, Toronto Mambo Project, the Big City Big Band and Le Mardi Soir Jazz Orchestra.